ACROSS

 Noah started shoveling hardwood ashes from the campfire into the basin, and as time passed, he would swap out stones, ensuring the water was always boiling.
 Soon, a film began to settle on top of the water.
 It was liquid lye, rising from the ashes.
 He and Tin harvested it from the surface, careful not to touch it, and put it in the skillet to boil away the moisture.

-This process went on for most of the day.
+This process went on all morning.
 They kept burning birch and other hardwoods and shoveling the ashes into the basin.
 Once the basin stopped producing lye, they would swap in fresh ashes and water, get it boiling, and resume harvesting.
 In the meantime, Noah created more pottery with the river clay and baked it in the fire.
 The skillet was routinely filled with the lye mixture, and once the water evaporated away, Noah would scrape the lye into one of his clay jars.

-It was the middle of the afternoon when he declared that they had collected enough.
+It was early in the afternoon when he declared that they had collected enough.
 He collected a small bump with his knife and put it on his arm.
 He could feel it burning his skin like an aching sunburn.
 Had he taken his time with this, it would have burned a crater into his skin, but in this case, the quantity was better than quality.

 “Yeah, this will work well.
 You did good,” Noah said, rubbing the top of Tin’s head.